meshguy/meshkit/README.txt

 2.2 Download, Configure, Build, Install
 =====================================
-MeshKit source code is maintained in a world-readable svn repository, located at https://svn.mcs.anl.gov/repos/fathom/MeshKit/trunk/.
+MeshKit source code is maintained in a world-readable git repository, located at https://guest@bitbucket.org/fathomteam/meshkit.git.
 By default, MeshKit uses a GNU Autotools-based configuration process.
 The following steps should be used to configure, build, and install MeshKit: